Know When And How To Use auto And decltype In Your Code To Make It Easier To Read And Change And Avoid Mistakes

 When you’re in this situation and you trust that the other person really does know what you need, do you instead insist that you need something else?
 What if you get it wrong?
 And even if you get it right, do you really talk like that?
 Do you say that you need the water pump version 3.0 for an 83 to 86?

 Sure, you can.
 It can sometimes help eliminate mistakes.
-If both of you are exact like this then it can help catch the wrong part before it gets delivered.
+If both of you are exact like this then it can help catch the wrong part before it gets delivered and installed.

 The problem is that’s a lot to say.
 If you fully trust the mechanic to know the exact part you need, then you can just refer to it as the broken part and ask that it be installed.